cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-team-member.md

 - [ ] Bookmark the [pertinent links listed here](https://github.com/cloud-gov/product/blob/master/PertinentLinks.md).
 - [ ] Read through [the Overview section of our site](https://cloud.gov/docs/overview/what-is-cloudgov/) for a broader understanding of cloud.gov, especially how we present it to potential customers and users.
 - [ ] [Sign up for a cloud.gov sandbox](https://cloud.gov/sign-up/#get-trial-access-and-a-free-sandbox-space) using your GSA email address and start experimenting to get familiar with the basics of the PaaS from a user's perspective.
-  - This is also required in order to make you a platform admin once you've completed the Cybersecurity and Privacy training.
 - [ ] Read the [Delivery Process document](https://github.com/cloud-gov/product/blob/master/StoryLifecycle.md) to learn about how we work.
-- [ ] Read our [service disruption guide](https://cloud.gov/docs/ops/service-disruption-guide/) to learn how we handle customer-facing service disruptions.
 - [ ] Add the [cloud.gov Google Drive folder](https://drive.google.com/drive/folders/0Bx6EvBXVDWwheUtVckVnOE1pRzA) to your Google Drive -- that's where we put cloud.gov docs.
 If you create or move a doc there, it'll get the right access permissions for team members to be able to view and edit it.
 - [ ] Subscribe to [the cloud.gov team calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&amp;ctz=America/Los_Angeles) (click the + in the bottom right) so you know when assorted team meetings are happening in the various squads.
 Tip: When you plan Out of Office time, make a calendar event for that on the cloud.gov calendar so that your teammates know you'll be away